nelaturuk/BCDV-4033/ansible/demo.md

 ansible all -i inventory.txt -m ping

+// In the docker the default location for inventory is /etc/ansible/hosts
+// Enter the invenotry list in hosts file and you do not have to use -i option with any commands

 ```

 **Lab 3 - You should be able to connect to the hosts at this stage successfully.**